martinghunt/pacbio-14-nctc-assemblies/README.md

 ## Canu assemblies

-Made with canu version 1.0.
+Made with canu version 1.0 and 1.1.
 The filtered subreads were used as input with

     -pacbio-raw filtered_subreads.fq